mciwing/mciwing.github.io/docs/python/variables.md

 a spelling mistake when entering the variable’s name or that the variable simply does not exist.

-???+ task "Your first fix"
+???+ question "Your first fix"

     Fix the `#!python NameError` in your code cell.